wetadigital/StructureVisualization/README.md

 # StructureVisualization
-tools to make interactive web-based viewer of structured data
+Tools to make interactive web-based viewer of structured data.